-Following her husband's suicide Val Spencer (Ally Walker - If You Believe) is finding it tough as she has to try and be a single mum to Nick (Jordan Garrett), who is also struggling, but also hold down her job as a realtor.
-Her job takes her back to her old neighbourhood and to a neighbour who is selling his home which Val is put in charge of.
-When she shows up to show a buyer the home Val is shocked to be met by a young man and his wife who says he is the owner's nephew Steven (Currie Graham - The Accidental Witness).
-And she is right to be suspicious because Steven is really called Jake, a killer and a thief who has the owner bound and gagged in the cellar as he tries to find his rare coin collection.
+Following her husband's suicide, Val Spencer (Ally Walker - If You Believe) is finding it tough going as not only is she doing her best to be a single mum to her struggling son, Nick (Jordan Garrett), but also hold down her job as a realtor.
+It is her job that takes her back to her old neighbourhood and to a former neighbour who is selling his home, which Val is put in charge of.
+When she shows up to show a buyer around the home Val is shocked to be met by a young man and his wife who says he is the owner's nephew, Steven (Currie Graham - The Accidental Witness).
+And she is right to be suspicious because Steven is really Jake, a killer and a thief who has the owner bound and gagged in the cellar as he tries to find his rare coin collection.

 So after a brief set up where we witness Val's husband committing suicide and then see criminal Jake murder two people we get to the main storyline of "By Appointment Only".
-And that main story is frankly a little far fetched because we have Val working as a realtor and whilst in the process of showing someone around a house becomes suspicious of the man who says he is the owners nephew, who we know is really Jake.
-What this means is that the main storyline is Val following those suspicions and discovering the truth whilst also going gung-ho to try and stop him from getting away with his crime.
+And that main story is frankly a little far fetched because we have Val working as a realtor and whilst in the process of showing someone around a house becomes suspicious of the man who says he is the owners nephew, who we know is really Jake, a killer.
+What this means is that the main storyline is Val acting on her suspicions and discovering the truth, whilst also going gung-ho to try and stop Jake from getting away with his crime.

 Thrown into this storyline is the fact that since her husband's death Val has struggled to be a single mum to Nick who is struggling not only with coming to terms with his father's death but also the knock on effect that they are now poor.
-There is also the naive Angie, girlfriend of the evil Jake who doesn't realise how evil he really is.
-All of which end up becoming part of the main storyline but not in any surprising manner and scenes where we witness Angie putting a stolen ring on her necklace you know will be pivotal later on in "By Appointment Only" as is a scene where Nick runs away from school.
+There is also Angie, the naive girlfriend of the evil Jake who doesn't realise how evil he really is.
+All of which end up becoming part of the main storyline but not in any surprising manner and so, for example, a scene where we witness Angie putting a stolen ring on her necklace you know will be pivotal later on in "By Appointment Only" as is a scene where Nick runs away from school.

 The thing about "By Appointment Only" is that not only does it make the mistake of forcing the little things which will become pivotal it is also far fetched.
-It is a case that you have to go with the flow when Val suspects something isn't right and decides to play amateur detective.
-You also have to accept that she would risk her life sneaking around a house with a criminal in it when as a single mum she has a son to worry about.
+It is a case that you have to go with the flow when Val becomes suspicious and decides to play amateur detective.
+You also have to accept that she would risk her life sneaking around a house with a criminal in it when as a single mum she has a son to worry about, especially one who is still grieving the loss of his father.
 And I could go on because there are a lot of elements in "By Appointment Only" which are plainly not realistic and veer towards being too unbelievable.